jpaquim/psycle/cpsycle/readme.txt

 compile with VC6 x86 (win98), VC2008(x86 XP SP1), too.
 Install on older
 platforms the DirectX SDK and add the include/lib sdk directories (Tools/Options/Directories).
-At this point the host will run, but for loading the native plugins you need some modules from an existing psycle mfc installation.
+At this point the host will run.
+Around 50 plugins can now be compiled but for loading all natives you need some modules from an existing psycle mfc installation.
 Copy the appropiate vc runtime and universalis dlls from an existing psycle installation to the output dir(cpsycle/debug and cpsycle/release).
 Only in VC6 set the working dir (host project settings) to